RTXteam/RTX/README.md

 4. ARAX is integrated with the _RTX_ reasoning tool's knowledge graphs and graph visualization capabilities.
-During the NCATS Translator feasibility assessment phase (2017-2019), our team built a prototype reasoning tool system called RTX, whose knowledge graphs (both the first-generation knowledge graph **RTX-KG1** and the second-generation knowledge graph **RTX-KG2**) and user interface capabilities are now available through ARAX.
+During the NCATS Translator feasibility assessment phase, our team built a prototype reasoning tool system called RTX, whose knowledge graphs (both the first-generation knowledge graph **RTX-KG1** and the second-generation knowledge graph **RTX-KG2**) and user interface capabilities are now available through ARAX.
 This integration enables a user of ARAX to seamlessly refer a server-side knowledge graph or result-set for graphical visualization within a web browser.
 It also provides ARAX with significant speed efficiencies for graph expansion and identifier mapping.

 # How does ARAX work?